trekhleb/nano-neuron/README.md

 ### The cost (the error) of prediction

-We need to have some metric that will show how close our model's prediction to correct values.
-The calculation of the cost (the mistake) between the correct output value of `y` and `prediction` that NanoNeuron made will be made using the following formula:
+We need to have some metric that will show us how close our model's prediction is to correct values.
+The calculation of the cost (the mistake) between the correct output value of `y` and `prediction`, that our NanoNeuron created, will be made using the following formula:

 ![Prediction Cost](https://github.com/trekhleb/nano-neuron/blob/master/assets/02_cost_function.png?raw=true)

 This is a simple difference between two values.
-The closer the values to each other the smaller the difference.
-We're using power of `2` here just to get rid of negative numbers so that `(1 - 2) ^ 2` would be the same as `(2 - 1) ^ 2`.
-Division by `2` is happening just to simplify further backward propagation formula (see below).
+The closer the values are to each other, the smaller the difference.
+We're using a power of `2` here just to get rid of negative numbers so that `(1 - 2) ^ 2` would be the same as `(2 - 1) ^ 2`.
+Division by `2` is happening just to simplify further the backward propagation formula (see below).

 The cost function in this case will be as simple as: